-- Repeated Level 2 behaviors - Compromising safety for self and/or others - Racist comments or actions towards a community member - Physical intimidation or verbal abuse towards a staff member - Distributing (or participating in the distribution of) pornographic material. - Wilful damage to, or destruction of, School and personal property. - Possessing or selling weapons or explosives. - Smoking (including tobacco products and electronic cigarettes) - Possession of Drugs / Alcohol on campus - In possession of illegal drugs or substances in violation of public order and morals e.g. vapes. - Exchanging any inappropriate materials, such as letters or photos. - Sexual harassment/ assault - Theft of property - Encouraging/ProvokingUnlawful Behavior - Bullying Physical/Verbal - Fighting with other students - Hacking - Violation of Information Technology Acceptable Use Policy E.g. Sharing or taking unauthorized photos or recording video of others- this includes any school activity, and school infraction etc. - Cyberbullying - Gross or flagrant violation of school guidelines that endangers the reputation of the school or other students
+• Repeated Level 2 behaviors

+- Academic dishonesty

+- Compromising safety for self and/or others

+- Racist comments or actions towards a community member

+- Physical intimidation towards a staff member

+- Willful damage to, or destruction of, School and personal property.

+- Assaulting others in the school, on the bus, or during school activities off-site, without causing injury to the victim.

+- Exchanging any inappropriate materials, such as letters or photos.

+- Bullying Physical/Verbal

+- Intimidation, harassment, and/or defaming them on social media.

+- Violation of Information Technology

+Acceptable Use Policy E.g. Sharing or

+taking unauthorized photos or recording

+video of others- this includes any school

+activity, and school infraction etc.

+- Cyberbullying